kognifai/Kognifai/README.md

 # About Kognifai                    [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

-Welcome to the Kognifai Software Developer Kit.
+Welcome to the Kognifai Software Developer Kit!

 Kognifai is an industrial platform for accessing data, applying advanced analytics, running applications and accelerating digitalization initiatives in your industrial world.

-Kognifai is available both as an edge installable on-premise installation and as a cloud service, offering secure connectivity and application serving to your global assets.
+Kognifai is available both as an Edge on-premise installation and as a cloud service, offering secure connectivity and application services to your global assets.

 ![](https://github.com/kognifai/Kognifai/blob/master/.attachments/Kognifai.png)